Cecilapp/Cecil/docs/4-Configuration.md

 <!--
-description: "Configure a website."
+description: "Configure your website."
 date: 2021-05-07
+updated: 2021-11-19
 -->

 # Configuration

-The website configuration is defined in a [YAML](https://en.wikipedia.org/wiki/YAML) file named `config.yml`, stored at the root:
+The website configuration is defined in a [YAML](https://en.wikipedia.org/wiki/YAML) file (named `config.yml` by default) stored at the root:

 ```plaintext
 <mywebsite>